-If you have a dental emergency such as a broken or chipped tooth or exposed root causing severe pain, call Mile High Smiles today at 720.239.1916.
+If you have a dental emergency, in 2023, such as a broken or chipped tooth or exposed root causing severe pain, call Mile High Smiles today at 303-232-1830.
+We have the most available Lakewood, Colorado emergency dentists.

-Many people don’t see a dentist on a regular basis.
+Many people in Lakewood and Denver, Colorado don’t see a dentist on a regular basis.
 They go only when they feel they have a problem.

 At Mile High Smiles we call this “crisis treatment” as opposed to “preventive treatment”.